 A bad lease agreement will make it hard for you to evict a tenant or collect outstanding rent.

 What we offer

 Are you a tenant of a residential property in need of a lease agreement?
-We have a simple standard residential lease agreement template at R172.37 (incl VAT) suitable for where the Consumer Protection Act does not apply.
+We have a simple free lease agreement for residential property suitable for where the Consumer Protection Act does not apply.
 This template is perfect for individuals who are renting garden flats, flats or houses from landlords who are not in the business of renting property (and therefore not a supplier in terms of the CPA).

 What you get

-If you purchase the template, you do so on an as is basis.
+We provide the template on an as is basis.
 We charge separately for any changes you ask us to make or any advice about the template.

 Disputes with your landlord

 If you and your landlord are involved in a dispute about the leasing of residential property, one of the remedies you have is to approach your provincial Rental Housing Tribunal (Western Cape, Gauteng, Durban).
 The Tribunal was created by the Rental Housing Act and their main function is to settle disputes between the landlord and the tenant.
 The service is free of charge and saves you, the tenant, and the cost of legal fees for seeking advice from a lawyer.
 The Tribunal was created for this purpose and should be your first point of call.